 Modbus#

-Modbus service manages Modbus TCP clients for things and groups.
-Each client defines a device address, slave ID, function code, poll schedule, and one or more data fields describing how to interpret the register values.
-On each scheduled poll the service reads the configured registers or coils from the Modbus TCP device, formats the result as a JSON payload, and publishes it as a platform message scoped to the associated thing.
+The Modbus service manages Modbus TCP polling clients for devices and groups.
+Each client connects to a Modbus TCP device on a configured schedule, reads the specified registers or coils, formats the result as a JSON payload, and publishes it as a platform message on behalf of the associated device.

 Function codes#

-| Function code | Description |
+Function code Modbus FC Description

 Data fields#

-Supported types: bool, int16, uint16, int32, uint32, float32, string.
+type Data type: bool, int16, uint16, int32, uint32, float32, or string

 curl -s -S -i -X POST \